 6. Keep your aquarium

 Keeping your fish tank clean is essential.
-A messy aquarium is unappealing and unhealthy for your fish.
+A messy aquarium is unappealing and unhealthy for your fish, that is why you need to tap and ask for help from the trusted Aquatech aquarium cleaning service experts.
 Your cleaning technique depends on the tank type and accessories.
 Aquarium maintenance can be automated.
 Still, water and filters must be changed often,

 7. Be observant of any changes in your fish activities or conditions